-Amantadine and rimantadine are chemically related antiviral drugs known as adamantanes with activity against influenza A viruses but not influenza B viruses.
-Amantadine was approved in 1966 for chemoprophylaxis of influenza A (H2N2) infection and was later approved in 1976 for treatment and chemoprophylaxis of influenza type A virus infections among adults and children aged ≥1 year.
+Amantadine and rimantadine are chemically related antiviral drugs known as adamantanes with activity against influenza A viruses, but not influenza B viruses.
+Amantadine was approved in 1966 for chemoprophylaxis of influenza A (H2N2) infection and was later approved in 1976 for treatment and chemoprophylaxis of influenza type A virus infections among adults and children aged ≥ 1 year.
 Rimantadine was approved in 1993 for treatment and chemoprophylaxis of influenza A infection among adults and prophylaxis among children.
-Although rimantadine is approved only for chemoprophylaxis of influenza A infection among children, certain specialists in the management of influenza consider it appropriate for treatment of influenza A among children (230).
+Although rimantadine is approved only for chemoprophylaxis of influenza A infection among children, rimantadine treatment for influenza A among children can be beneficial (243).

 Zanamivir and oseltamivir are chemically related antiviral drugs known as neuraminidase inhibitors that have activity against both influenza A and B viruses.
 Both zanamivir and oseltamivir were approved in 1999 for treating uncomplicated influenza infections.
-Zanamivir is approved for treating persons aged ≥ 7 years, and oseltamivir is approved for treatment for persons aged ≥ 1 year.
+Zanamivir is approved for treating persons aged ≥ 7 years, and oseltamivir is approved for treatment of persons aged ≥ 1 year.
 In 2000, oseltamivir was approved for chemoprophylaxis of influenza among persons aged ≥ 13 years.